I recently encountered this issue when working with a well-founded relation R.

 <-trans : (x y z : A) → x < y → y < z → x <' z

-This is the main lemma: we show that if x
+This is the main lemma: we show that if x is accessible under _<_, it is also accessible under _<'_.

-.
-We want to show that y
+Suppose y <' x.
+We want to show that y is accessible under <'.

 We case on the two constructors: